AaltoSciComp/scicomp-docs/triton/tut/gpu.rst

 .. highlight:: bash

-GPUs and accelerators are basically very special parallel processors: they can apply the same instructions to lots of different data at the same time.
-You can get a speedup of 100x or more... but only in the specific cases where your code fits the model.
+GPUs and accelerators are basically very special parallel processors: they can apply the same instructions to a big chunk of data at the same time.
+The speedup can be  100x or more... but only in the specific cases where your code fits the model.
 It happens that machine learning/deep learning methods are able to use this type of parallelism, so now these are the standard for this type of research.

-On Triton, we have a large number of Nvidia GPU cards of different generations, and are constantly getting more.
-Our GPUs are not for desktops, but specialized research-grade server GPUs with large memory, high bandwidth, and for scientific purposes generally exceed the best desktop GPUs.
+On Triton, we have a large number of NVIDIA GPU cards from different generations, and are constantly getting more.
+Our GPUs are not your typical desktop GPUs, but specialized research-grade server GPUs with large memory, high bandwidth and specialized instructions.
+For scientific purposes they generally exceed the best desktop GPUs.

-Some nomenclature: a GPU is a graphical processing unit, CUDA is the software interface for Nvidia GPUs.  (we only support CUDA)
+Some nomenclature: a GPU is a graphical processing unit, CUDA is the software interface for Nvidia GPUs.
+Currently we only support CUDA.

 Getting started